Getting up to pee at night

 Spinal disorders or injury can also lead to bladder dysfunction.
-When there is a spinal disorder or an injury the nerves that regulate our urinary bladder can get affected leading to multiple urinary disorders and uncontrolled urge to urinate especially at night.
+When there is a spinal disorder or an injury the nerves that regulate our urinary bladder can get affected leading to multiple urinary disorders and an uncontrolled urge to urinate especially at night.
 This chronic problem needs to be sorted out as it can also lead to various other problems.

 Can I have cancer?

-Though, we are all very concerned about the “Big C” these days and rightly so, it is not one of the major causes of peeing at night.
-Most of time, it is due to the other causes listed above.
+Though we are all very concerned about the “Big C” these days and rightly so, it is not one of the major causes of peeing at night.
+Most of the time, it is due to the other causes listed above.
 Hence, worrying too much about cancer is also not needed.
 The best way to deal with the issue to consult a doctor and get it sorted.